jeremiahbabudas/amazon-us-fc-flip-checker/README.md

 - `distanceCalculator.gs` – Google Apps Script code for distance calculations and zone compatibility checks

 ## 🚀 How to Use
-1. Make a copy of the Google Sheet (link below)
+1. Make a copy of the Google Sheet
 2. Select the desired Amazon FC from the dropdown
 3. Enter the shipper’s zip code
 4. View the closest flippable FC and its distance